 To be able to pay out compensation within seven working days, DNB needs to receive the SCV files from a bank within three working days of the DGS being activated.
 Files are submitted through Logius, the government portal for the exchange of data.
 In order for DNB to assess whether the bank is able to deliver files within three working days, DNB makes such a request at least once a year.
 DNB sets the date that qualifies as the reference date for the SCV file.
-That day (T=O) represents the day on which the DGS is activated (= Reporting Reference Date).
-DNB will announce its request in advance, whereby the time between the announcement and T=O will gradually get shorter.
-The time between T=O and the date of delivery is the measured lead time.
-That date of delivery is indicated in the Digital Reporting Portal (Digitaal Loket Rapportage - DLR)5.
+That day (T=0) represents the day on which the DGS is activated (= Reporting Reference Date).
+DNB will announce its request ultimately a few days in advance.5 whereby the time between the announcement and T=o will gradually get shorter.
+The time between T=0 and the date of delivery is the measured lead time.
+That date of delivery is indicated in the Digital Reporting Portal (Digitaal Loket Rapportage - DLR)6.
 One condition for a valid lead time measurement is acceptance by DNB.
 The lead time for processing by DNB does not count towards establishing whether the SCV file was delivered within three working days.
 Figure 4 shows a diagram of the assessment of timely delivery.